chatcharoen/dbsec-workshop/Lab_Guides/ASO/100/README.md

 - In this lab exercise, you will accomplish the following:
      - Validate the status of the encryption keys using Oracle Enterprise    Manager  Cloud Control
      - OFFLINE the EMPLOYEESEARCH_DATA tablespace
-     - Migrate the tablespace to an encrypted tablespace
+     - Convert the existing tablespace to an encrypted tablespace
      - Verify that encryption has taken place

-- After the Start_OAS_Infrastructure.sh script finishes (see the steps at the end of the section B), open the Labs folder on the Oracle Linux Desktop, and navigate to the Oracle_Advanced_Security folder.
+- After the Start_OAS_Infrastructure.sh script finishes (see the steps at the end of the section B), open the Database_Security_Labs folder on the Oracle Linux Desktop, and navigate to the Oracle_Advanced_Security folder.

   ![](images/007.png)